 - Click on the General tab in the editor.

-- Click on the Edit Wrench to the right of Group and assign the object to the group your friend is in.
+- Click on the Edit Wrench to the right of Group and assign the object to the group you and your friend are in.

 - Select the checkbox below.